HackYourFuture-CPH/JavaScript/JavaScript1/Week2/homework.md

 getFullname('Benjamin', 'Hughes', false); // returns "Benjamin Hughes"
 ```

-What do we do if `useFormalName` is not defined?
+What do we do if `useFormalName` is not given as an argument?

+Remember to consider someone calling the function with an empty string as firstname and lastname.

+Try out your code by pasting your getFullname function in the javascript part of this codepen: https://codepen.io/hackyourfuture-cph/pen/jJWwbN

 ### Event application
 Another customer has contacted us.
 He works for a secret company that rimes with foogle.
 The customer works on their calendar application.
 They need some functionality to help with writing what weekday an event is held.